Susan Templeman: Political views

 Templeman is a supporter of marriage equality and LGBTIQ+ rights, and is a supporter of the Australian Republican Movement, citing the push for Australia to become a republic as one of the driving forces for her membership of the Australian Labor Party.
 She is a member of EMILY's List Australia, an organisation dedicated to the election of Labor women.

 Following the closure of the Manus Island Detention Centre, Templeman declared opposition to Australia's system of offshore detention – a stance directly at odds with the platform of the Labor Party.
 Templeman has expressed similar opposition, contrary to party policy, to the Australian live export industry following the release of footage showing 2,400 live export sheep dying during the journey.

 Templeman was the subject of media criticism for opposing the planned Western Sydney Airport.
 The proposed airport is a topic of debate within Templeman's electorate, with many residents opposed to the project for environmental and quality of life reasons.

 In January 2018, Templeman and other community activists joined a lock-on protest at Windsor Bridge to stop the Roads & Maritime Services from beginning dig works at Thompson Square, the oldest public square in Australia.
 Templeman was forcibly and controversially removed from the protest by police, and was issued with two infringement notices for failing to move on from the protest site.

 Templeman has been an advocate for the unilateral recognition of a Palestinian state, and has described Israeli settlements in the Palestinian Territories as imprisoning Palestinians.
 She was a critic of Australia's decision to vote against an independent inquiry into Israel's response to the 2018 Gaza border protests, and joined with other parliamentarians in signing a statement against Israel's treatment of Palestinian children in the military detention system.
-Templeman is a supporter of the Australia–Palestine Advocacy Network, and visited Palestine in November 2017 as part of a study tour sponsored by APAN.
+Templeman has been a supporter of the Australia Palestine Advocacy Network (APAN), and visited Palestine in November 2017 as part of a study tour sponsored by APAN.

 Templeman has been an ongoing critic of the Trans-Pacific Partnership and its successor, the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (or TPP-11).
 A member of the Joint Standing Committee on Treaties – the committee with principal oversight over the TPP and TPP-11 – Templeman was the first Labor MP to publicly criticise the Agreement during debate, raising significant concerns about the investor-state dispute settlement provisions, skills testing of foreign workers, the waiving of labour market testing and the lack of independent modelling as to the benefits of the agreement.
 She said that she would push for side letters with parties to the TPP-11 to be sought to remove the ISDS provisions.